-Blood clot formation/thrombophlebitis or deep venous thrombosis is the formation of a blood clot in one of the deep veins of the lower leg.
+Blood clot formation or deep venous thrombosis is the formation of a blood clot in one of the deep veins of the lower leg.
 This is a common complication that occurs despite all methods of prevention.
 There are multiple ways to try to prevent this.
 Early mobilization decreases blood pooling your lower extremities.
-We put all patients on some type of blood thinner throughout the hospitalization, dependent upon your past medical history and the medications you take.
-The types of blood thinners we use include aspirin (taken twice a day), Coumadin or warfarin, lovenox (injectable) and/or xarelto.
-Finally, all patients also wear sequential compression TEDS which are devices placed on both feet that increase blood flow to minimize the chance of clot formation.
-The best result, of course, is that you do not form a blood clot.
-If you did form a blood clot, and it is not treated, there is a chance the blood clot could break loose and embolize/or move to your heart or to your lung.
+We put most patients on ASPIRIN twice per day, which is a blood thinner, and for a short period of time after hospital discharge.
+All patients also wear thigh high stockings on both legs throughout their time in the hospital and for a week or two after discharge.
+These white stockings improve blood flow thus decreasing the formation of blood clots in your legs.
+The best result, of course, is that you do not form a blood clot could break loose and embolize/or move to your heart or to your lung.
 This could potentially be fatal.
-Therefore, the safest approach is: 1) attempt to prevent DVT and 2) diagnose deep vein thrombosis prior to leaving the hospital.
+Therefore, the safest approach is: 1) attempt to prevent DVT and 2) diagnose deep vein thrombosis in a timely manner.
 With this protocol the incidence of blood clots following knee replacement is minimized.